Last updated on March 19, 2026

 Totem-Guide Hartebeest

 Today I learned that a hartebeest is a real thing and not a horribly misspelled word, and you can walk away learning that Totem-Guide Hartebeest is a very underwhelming card.
-There’s a much sleeker version of this card higher on the list.
+There’s a much sleeker version of this card higher on the list, but I'll award points for redundancy.

 Runeforge Champion